On the Role of Negative Precedent in Legal Outcome Prediction: The Judicial Process

-In order to motivate our two models of outcome, it is necessary to first understand the formation of law as a global phenomenon.
+In order to motivate our two models of outcome, it is necessary to first understand the process of how law is formed.
 Broadly speaking, the legal process can be understood as a task of narrowing down the legal space where the breach of law might have taken place.
-Initially, before the legal process begins, the space includes all the law there is, i.e., every legal Article.
-It is the job of the lawyer to narrow it down to only a small number of Articles, a subset of all law.
+Initially, before the legal process begins, the space includes all the law there is, i.e., every legal Article.\footnote{Legal Article is a codification of a particular law.
+For example Article 3 of the European Convention of Human Rights prohibits torture.} It is the job of the lawyer to narrow it down to only a small number of Articles, a subset of all law.
 Finally, the judge determines which of the claimed Articles, if any, has been violated.
-We can therefore observe two distinct interactions between the real world and the law: first, when a lawyer connects them via a claim, second when a judge connects them via an outcome.
+We can therefore observe two distinct interactions between the real world and the law: (i) when a lawyer connects the real world and law via a claim, and (ii) when a judge connects them via an outcome.\looseness=-1

 In practice, this means that judges are constrained in their decision.
-They cannot decide that a law has been breached unless a lawyer has claimed it was breached.
-This also means that lawyers actively shape the outcome by forcing a judge to consider a particular subset of law.
-In doing so a lawyer defines the set of laws from which the judge decides on the outcome.
-The power of a lawyer is also constrained.
-On one hand, lawyers will want to claim as many legal Articles as possible, on the other there are only so many legal Articles which are relevant to their clients needs.
-There are two rules that arise from the interaction of a lawyer and a judge.
+They cannot decide that a law has been breached unless a lawyer has claimed it has.
+A corollary of the above is that lawyers actively shape the outcome by forcing a judge to consider a particular subset of law.
+In doing so a lawyer defines the set of laws from which the judge decides on the outcome.\footnote{In some jurisdictions and certain type of trials, the decision is made by a jury instead of a judge.} The power of a lawyer is also constrained.
+On one hand, lawyers want to claim as many legal Articles as possible, on the other there are only so many legal Articles that are relevant to their client's needs.
+Thus, there are two principles that arise from the interaction of a lawyer and a judge.
 First, positive outcome is a subset of claims.
 Second, negative outcome consists of the unsuccessful claims, i.e. the claims the judge rejected.\looseness-1